-Software Without Using Staged Upgrade.
+Software Without Using Staged Upgrade on page 44.
+Note:

 You can schedule the download.
 Refer to the steps below.

 Complete the following steps to perform a two-stage upgrade on a Voice Switch:

 Install Staging_Firmware software on the HQ Server and Windows DVS.
 This step will create a directory under \inetpub\ftproot\Switches\<build number>, and in the <build number>, directory there will be a switch folder (dvs, tsb,tsu,tsv).
 Note: